Icinga/icinga-doc/markdown/en/configcgi.md

 This is the rotation method that you would like Icinga to use for your CGI log file.
 Values are as follows:

--   n = None (do not rotate the log)

--   h = Hourly (rotate the log at top of the hour)

--   d = Daily (rotate the log at midnight each day - this is the default)

--   w = Weekly (rotate the log at midnight on Saturday)

--   m = Monthly (rotate the log at midnight on the last day of the month)

 **CGI Log Archive Path**